Welcome to the AIS Patrol Blog!

 How To - Quick guides and instructions for a variety of topics.

-If you have a question, would like more information on the Weed Watcher Patrol Program, or would like to report something you’ve seen, please drop a note to:
+If you have a question, would like more information on the AIS Patrol program, or would like to report something you’ve seen, please drop a note to:

 Maria Gross (firstname.lastname@example.org)